Connect with others who understand.

 Stage 4 Follicular Lymphoma

-Stage 4 is the most advanced stage of lymphoma, involving cancer that has spread to multiple organs or regions of the body.
-If someone has cancer cells in the bone marrow or in the liver, they will be diagnosed with stage 4 lymphoma.
+Stage 4 follicular lymphoma is the most advanced stage of lymphoma — the cancer has spread to multiple organs or regions of the body.
+If someone has cancer cells in the bone marrow or in the liver, they’ll be diagnosed with stage 4 lymphoma.

-As lymphoma spreads to other regions of the body, it may be more likely to cause symptoms.
-If you have enlarged lymph nodes next to an organ, the tumor can press on that organ and generate additional symptoms.
-For example, a tumor that is compressing the lungs may lead to coughing or breathing problems.
-Additionally, when lymphoma reaches the spleen or bone marrow, it often causes anemia, or low levels of red blood cells.
-Symptoms of anemia include fatigue, frequent infections, or bleeding problems.
+As lymphoma spreads to other regions, it may be more likely to cause symptoms.
+The tumor may press on the organ it has spread to and generate additional symptoms.
+For example, a tumor compressing the lungs may lead to coughing or breathing problems.
+Additionally, when lymphoma reaches the spleen or bone marrow, it often causes anemia (low levels of red blood cells).
+Symptoms of anemia include fatigue, frequent infections, and bleeding problems.

-Read more about how follicular lymphoma develops and common FL symptoms.
+Read more about how follicular lymphoma develops and common symptoms of the disease.

 Stage 4 tumors are often treated using a similar plan as stage 3 lymphomas.
 First-line treatments with chemotherapy and rituximab may be followed by taking rituximab alone for a long period of time.